 Raul Vasquez III: Originally from Seguin, Texas, Mr. Vasquez received a Bachelor of Music degree from Sam Houston State University in Huntsville, Texas.
-Mr. Vasquez is currently in his fifteenth year of teaching as a band director, twelve of which have been served in Humble ISD.
+Mr. Vasquez is currently in his sixteenth year of teaching as a band director, thirteen of which have been served in Humble ISD.
 Under the direction of Mr. Vasquez, the Sterling Middle School Honors Band received the first UIL Sweepstakes trophies in the schools history.

 Mr. Vasquez’s professional affiliations include Texas Music Educators Association along with Texas Bandmasters Association.
 While at SHSU, Mr. Vasquez also served as a member of Kappa Kappa Psi, the honorary band service fraternity.